lfmunoz/devOps/foundationdb/README.md

 In other words "ping containerName" or "dig containerName" will not work when using the default bridge network

-Data location: /var/lib/foundationdb/data/$ID
+* Data location: /var/lib/foundationdb/data/$ID
-Logs location: /var/log/foundationdb
+* Logs location: /var/log/foundationdb
-Config location: /etc/foundationdb/foundationdb.conf
+* Config location: /etc/foundationdb/foundationdb.conf
-Cluster file location: /etc/foundationdb/fdb.cluster
+* Cluster file location: /etc/foundationdb/fdb.cluster

+### Cluster File

 The difficulty in dockerizing FoundationDB is the cluster file: